ablestack/reactive-domain-objects/TECHNICAL.md

 }
 ```

-This lifecycle method is called before the synchronization stage for every instance of the Domain Model that implements it
+This lifecycle method is called before the synchronization stage for every instance of the RDO that implements it

-> Note: If the parent Domain Model objects evaluate to being equal, this lifecycle method will not be called, as the smartSync algorithm will not recurse down a tree of nodes that evaluate to being equal
+> Note: If the parent RDO evaluate to being equal, this lifecycle method will not be called, as the smartSync algorithm will not recurse down a tree of nodes that evaluate to being equal

 ### IBeforeSyncUpdate